MATERIALS & PRODUCT

 As mentioned, we do not use fur, angora or any materials derived from vulnerable or endangered species.

-Animal-derived materials, such as wool and cashmere, account for less than 3% of our total material spend across all garment categories.
-This is an important area for us, and we are committed to sourcing materials that have been produced following industry best practices and standards, taking a stand against inhumane and unethical practices in animal husbandry.
 We have rolled out an Animal Welfare Policy to guide the design team in sourcing animal-derived fibres that comply with the highest animal welfare standards ensuring, at a minimum, that the Five Freedoms of Animal Welfare are upheld.

-We source over 50% of our cotton as ‘more sustainable cotton’ and aim to reach 80% by 2025.
-‘More sustainable cotton’ includes cotton sourced as Better Cotton, recycled, Fairtrade and organic cotton.
+We are committed to sourcing 80% of cotton as 'more sustainable cotton' by 2025.
+'More sustainable cotton' includes Better Cotton, Organic Cotton, Fairtrade, Regenerative and Recycled Cotton.

 Denim has not traditionally been a large part of our collections, but it is growing, with a new and environmentally friendly design direction.
 In our Code of Conduct, we have banned sandblasting and washing techniques that impregnate either materials or stones with bleaching agents (including hypochlorite bleach and/or potassium permanganate).